Baahubali 2: The Conclusion: Complications

 The morning shows of Baahubali 2 in several cinema theatres across Tamil Nadu were halted.
-The reason being was that the rights to distribute the film Baahubali 2 in Tamil, which was initially sold by Arka Media Works to K Productions, was resold by the latter to Sri Green Productions.
-Sri Green Productions was unable to pay the full amount leading to problems in the film's distribution as Sri Green had already made deals with local distributors.
 Arka Media Works had to intervene to resolve the financial issues and had to bear the full cost for the smooth release of the film.
 Scenes from Baahubali 2 were released online 2 days before the film's release.
 Activists in Karnataka threatened to stall the film's release in their state due to a statement made by Sathyaraj concerning the Cauvery river, unless the actor apologized.
 Sathyaraj later apologized for hurting the sentiments of the activists.
 The entertainment tax to be paid on each ticket was not paid, due to the sale of unaccounted tickets.